 1. What is the motive to introduce DenseNet ?How it is originated?

 = From recent studies it was found that, if CNN models contain shorter connections between layers close to the input and those close to the output, then they can be substantially deeper, more accurate, and efficient to train the model.
 Embracing this observation, the authors introduced an architecture which connects all the layers in a feed-forward fashion.
-Moreover, information about the input or gradient tends to vanish and “wash out” in deeper CNNs since it is passed through many layers before reaching the end or beginning of the network.
+Moreover, information about the input or grads to vanish and “wash out” in deeper CNNs since it is passed through many layers before reaching the end or beginning of the network.
 Several publications addressed this or related problems and came up with different approaches.
 But they all share a key characteristic where they create shorter paths from early layers to later layers.
 In this paper, the authors took this insight and proposed an architecture that ensures maximum information flow between layers in the network by connecting all layers directly with each other.
 Each layer obtains additional inputs from all preceding layers and passes on its own feature-maps to all subsequent layers to preserve the feed-forward nature of the network.
 The architecture consisting of L layers have L(L+1)/2 direct connections whereas traditional CNNs have L connections.
 Because of its dense connectivity pattern, the authors refer to this approach as Dense Convolutional Network (DenseNet).
 DenseNets have several compelling advantages:

 they alleviate the vanishing-gradient problem